 - a web app to attack

-Setting Up a Demo
+How to Set Up a Burp Suite Demo

 You can install the Burp suite on your system or use the prepackaged version in Kali Linux, but that won’t tell you what to do with it.